 In Italian we might now how to pronounce a word but not know its meaning; in Chinese, you could guess the meaning of a word without being able to read it.

 There are various reasons and we won’t get into this rather complex subject; however before leaving you, here’s a small review of all of functions radicals have which will certainly be useful for those learning the language.

 1. The first is the reason why they were created, namely to be indexed in dictionaries.
 Even apps like Pleco have a function for searching radicals that is almost always gets snubbed in favor of writing by hand which is much more practical and intuitive.

 2. Then there’s their function as a graphic unit: learning to write a single component, following the right order of strokes, you can write characters correctly even when you’ve never seen it before.

-3. The semantic function allows you to guess the meaning of a character by looking at its root (usually placed to the left or above), in a very generic way.
+3. The semantic function allows you to guess the meaning of a character by looking at its radical (usually placed to the left or above), in a very generic way.

 4. The phonetic function gives us indications, though not precise, about the pronunciation of the character.
 The phonetic component usually appears on the right, below or inside the character.

 5. Lastly, radicals also have a mnemonic function, which is used by young Chinese when learning the “components” of the characters of which they’re formed.
 Remembering which “parts” a character is made up of will be easier when it comes to remembering what it looks like, its meaning and being able to read it.

 The process for learning to write and read Chinese is far more labor intensive than those of alphabetical writing, but perhaps it’s for this reason that there’s a fascination with the Chinese language… I hope that after having read this article it will be a little clearer for you and will help you to learn Chinese characters easier, even the most complex ones.